chetnashah/webconcepts/webpackTips.md

 ### Externals

+We use the `externals` option to define dependencies that should be resolved in the target environment.

 The `externals` configuration option provides a way of excluding dependencies from the output bundles.
 Instead, the created bundle relies on that dependency to be present in the consumer's environment.

+Use case: When bundling with Webpack for the backend - you usually don't want to bundle its node_modules dependencies.

 Usage:
 ```js